lirmm/pid-workspace/README.md

 As told previously, any contribution is welcome:

 - new functionalities
+- adaptation to new OS
 - patches for BUGS
 - rewriting of comments
 - better documentation (like new tutorials)
 - etc.

-To provide a contribution simply use the pull/merge request mechanism.
+To provide a contribution to the pid-workspace simply use the pull/merge request mechanism.

+If you want to contribute to packages consituting the pid framework that cannot be forked from online repository, simply ask me I will provide them on your favorite online repository hosting service.

+If you want to contribute to the documentation of overall pid framework, or to contribute to binary package referencing, I can do the same for the repository describing this framework.

 # Contact

 If you have any question, remark, proposal about PID, please contact me using the **issues** of the project.